sandr66/Agentic_AI/README.md

 ## Project Overview

-**Agentic AI** is an award-winning intelligent system that revolutionizes data processing through automated anomaly detection and comprehensive reporting.
+**Agentic AI** is an award-winning intelligent system that enables data processing through automated anomaly detection and comprehensive reporting.
 This platform secured **1st Place at the GenAI Datathon 2025**, competing against 150+ participants from Romania and France.

 ### Key Aspects
 - **1st Place Winner** -> GenAI Datathon 2025